BirdEcoEvoLab/BirdLab-Protocols/wetlab-protocols/extraction/gel-visualization.rst

 Steps to prepare GelRed solution
 --------------------------------
-Unlike the traditional way of adding Gelred directly to agarose gel during casting we pre-mix the loading dye and Gelred.
+Unlike the traditional way of adding Gelred directly to agarose gel during casting, we pre-mix the loading dye and Gelred.

 #.
 Prepare the Orange G loading dye by mixing 200mg of dye in 15ml double distilled water and add 5ml of 30% Glycerol.
 #.
 Add 40ul of GelRed and and 960 ul of OrangeG dye mixture in amber 1.5ml MCT and make sure to wrap the MCT in aluminum foil (GelRed is light sensitive)